adrianroth10/labyrinth/README.md

 # Labyrint
-This is the source code for the fun spinoff of my resume.
-Instead of just reading it, why not make it a game!?
-As you've probably guessed the game will consist of a labyrint where you walk around learn about my skills with a twist! :D
+This is the source code for a labyrinth game.

-Haskellstack is used as sidekick for the project.
+It is written in haskell and then uses the Haste compiler to make a javascript file which can be run in a browser.